evanx/rquery/README.md

 It is basically a Node SSL authentication and authorisation microservice for Redis access.

+It is deployed as https://webserva.com.
+For info about this service and its deployment, see: https://github.com/webserva/webserva

 Notable features (June 2016):
 - Create adhoc ephemeral keyspaces
 - Identity verification via Telegram.org chat bot